oscarotero/html/README.md

 //Both examples outputs: <div id="foo">Hello world</div>
 ```

-Any attribute with `null` value is omitted:
+All attributes with `null` as value are omitted:

 ```php
 //Add attributes using an array